parlaynu/snappit/README.md

 # Snapshotting

-This project creates tools to create and reset user-space snapshots.
+This project contains a tool to create and restore user-space snapshots.

 It is derived from the project [s3backup](https://github.com/parlaynu/s3backup), taking the core operators and algorithm to manage user-space snapshots.